pivotal/docs-tap/cli-plugins/insight/add-data.hbs.md

 Source commits and image files have been tested.
 Additional file types might work, but are not fully supported (for example, JAR files).

->**Note** If you are not using a source commit or image file, you must ensure the `component.version` field in the CycloneDX file is non-null.
+ If you are not using a source commit or image file, you must ensure the `component.version` field in the CycloneDX file is non-null.

 ## <a id='gen-cyclone'></a>Generate a CycloneDX file